Skip to main content

 Statutory Maximum: $50

-If a consumer reports unauthorized use promptly, their maximum liability is $50.
+A consumer who reports unauthorized use promptly has a maximum liability of $50.

 In practice: